 COVID 19 Help Page

-Please click on the link on the left hand side if you would like with information to help with how to stay warm and healthy this winter and who's doing what.
+Please click on the link on the left hand side if you would like information to help with how to stay warm and healthy this winter and who's doing what.

 From today, it is compulsory to wear a face covering in shops in the UK.
 However, CHILDREN UNDER 3 SHOULD NOT wear face coverings - they pose a potential risk of choking and suffocation.
 Public Health England have issued an urgent warning: